atoms-ufrj/playmol/doc/commands.md

 Introduction
 ------------

 Playmol scripts are text files containing commands whose syntaxes are described in this section.
 Each command is a sequence of keywords and parameter values separated by spaces and/or tabs.
 A script can include comments, identified by the comment mark "#".
-Thus, when such mark is found, all trailing characters in the same line (including the comment mark itself) are ignored.
-When the non-comment part of a command line ends with a continuation mark "..." or "&", it means that the command will continue in the next line.
-Of course, the continuation mark itself is not part of the command.
+When such mark is found, all trailing characters in the same line (including the comment mark itself) are ignored.
+A command can span several lines by means of continuation marks "..." or "&".
+When the actual part of a command line (comments excluded) ends with a continuation mark, the command will continue in the next line (of course, the continuation mark itself is not part of the command).

 In the examples of this section, the units employed for physically meaningful values are those corresponding to [LAMMPS real units].